brutuscat/medusa-crawler/README.md

 To test and develop this gem, additional requirements are:
  - rspec
  - fakeweb
- - tokyocabinet
- - mongo
  - redis
- - sqlite3

-You will need to have [Tokyo Cabinet](http://fallabs.com/tokyocabinet/), [MongoDB](http://www.mongodb.org/), and [Redis](http://redis.io/) installed on your system and running.
+You will need to have [Redis](http://redis.io/) installed on your system and running.